easypanel-io/website/docs/05-templates/substreamer/index.md

 ## Description

-Substreamer is a free client app for the Subsonic music server.
-It allows you to access and organize your music library in a personalized way.
-With Substreamer, you can enjoy your music, your way.
+Substreamer is a free client app designed to provide you with a seamless and personalized music experience.
+It works in conjunction with the Subsonic music server, allowing you to organize and access your music library in a way that suits you best.
+Substreamer is compatible with Subsonic forks such as Airsonic, Madsonic, and others that implement the Subsonic API v1.13 or higher, including Navidrome and Ampache.
+This app is packed with features that enhance your music listening experience.
+With Substreamer, your music is always at your fingertips, just the way you like it.

 ## Benefits

-- Your Music, Your Way: Substreamer gives you the freedom to listen to your music library in the way that suits you best.
-Whether you want to create playlists, browse by artist or genre, or discover new music, Substreamer has you covered.
+- Your Music, Your Way: Substreamer allows you to access and enjoy your music in your own style.
+It's a free client app for the Subsonic music server, designed to deliver your music, your way.
-- Easy Organization: With Substreamer, you can easily organize your music library.
-You can create playlists, add tags to your songs, and even download music for offline listening.
-Say goodbye to the hassle of searching for your favorite songs.
+- Compatibility with Subsonic Forks: Substreamer works seamlessly with Subsonic forks such as Airsonic, Madsonic, and others that implement the Subsonic API v1.13 or higher, including Navidrome and Ampache.
-- Feature-Packed: Substreamer is packed with features to enhance your music listening experience.
-From gapless playback and crossfade to equalizer settings and scrobbling support, Substreamer has everything you need to enjoy your music to the fullest.
+- Organize Your Music Library: With the original Subsonic server, Substreamer helps you get started in organizing your music library for a more streamlined and personalized listening experience.

 ## Features

-- Subsonic Server Compatibility: Substreamer works seamlessly with the Subsonic music server, allowing you to access your music library from anywhere.
-It also supports Subsonic forks like Airsonic and Madsonic.
+- Free and Fully Featured: Substreamer is a free client for Subsonic servers, packed with features to enhance your music listening experience.
-- User-Friendly Interface: Substreamer has a user-friendly interface that makes it easy to navigate and find your favorite music.
-The app is designed to be intuitive and user-friendly, ensuring a smooth and enjoyable music listening experience.
+- Subsonic Server: Substreamer works with the original Subsonic server, allowing you to organize and manage your music library effectively.
-- Free and Open Source: Substreamer is free to use and open source.
-You can download the app for free and customize it to suit your needs.
-Plus, you can contribute to the development of the app and help make it even better.
+- Subsonic Forks: The app is compatible with Subsonic forks such as Airsonic, Madsonic, and others, offering you a wide range of options for your music server.

 ## Links